 Yarn Storage Overview

-I keep all of my yarn in my closet, and I have it organized into bins and drawers.
-I spend a lot of time in here, just hanging out, working on projects, or staying up late reading, so I needed a system that wouldn’t make the room feel cluttered.
+At this time, I used to keep all of my yarn in my closet and have it organized into bins and drawers.
+I spent a lot of time in here, just hanging out, working on projects, or staying up late reading, so I needed a system that wouldn’t make the room feel cluttered.
 My solution was to store yarn in bins that hid the yarn but kept it organized.

 This drawer holds most of my smaller, full balls of yarn.
-Most of these are DK weight, and then there are a few I’m saving for something special.
-The teal in the top right corner is leftover from my Snorlax project, the blue and purple are ones I’m not quite sure what to do with, but I have some ideas for them.
-I have two bigger skeins in there as well just because they fit that space.
+Half of these are part of a kit so I kept them together, and the rest are just single skeins of things I don’t use too often but I have projects in mind for them.
 There are a total of 19 balls of yarn in this one drawer!
 I’m telling you, they don’t look like much, but they are the key to yarn storage!

 This drawer is less full.
-It holds the leftover full skeins I got for my Rameeze Knit Baby Blanket Pattern and the Hudson Baby Crocheted Blanket Pattern.
+It holds the leftover full skeins I got for my Rameez Knit Baby Blanket Pattern and the Hudson Baby Crocheted Blanket Pattern.
 When I had more of those skeins, this drawer could hold 11 full skeins like this.
-How crazy is that!
-You can even see how these four sit perfectly in the drawer and there’s no wasted space, and no squishing.
-The ball on top is Knit Picks Capra DK yarn.
-I had something I wanted to make but it got too warm for it, so I’ll revisit the idea after summer.
+By deciding ahead of time what yarn I need for which projects, I could keep all the materials together and know exactly what I had in my stash.

 The drawers below are amazing examples of why I love my ball winder so much.
 It changes my yarn storage into something so neat and easy to manage, even with used skeins.
 I have a full post on how to use it and my review of it here.